 Shipper shall deliver or cause to be delivered the daily quantities of Gas to be received at the Receipt Point(s) and accepted at the Delivery Point(s) at a substantially constant rate, so that large fluctuations in the quantity of Gas flow are minimized, or at such other rate of flow as may be acceptable to Gatherer.

+In no event shall Gatherer be required to deliver or receive a volume of Gas during any day hereunder which differs from the Scheduled Volume for such day.
+In the event the actual volume of Gas received during any day differs from the Scheduled Volume, then Gatherer shall only be obligated to that day deliver the lesser of the actual volume received or the Scheduled Volume.

 ARTICLE VI - FACILITIES